michaelScopic/dotfiles/README.md

 ./shell-install.sh all
 ```

-If you want to have a more minimal install, pass the `--server` option **at the end** of the command.
+If you want to have a more minimal install, pass the `--server` option **AT THE END** of the command.

 ```sh
 ./shell-install.sh all --server